dbashford/mimosa-live-reload/README.md

 Add `'live-reload'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start `mimosa watch` or `mimosa build`.

+This module depends on mimosa-server.
+Currently no other Mimosa module accomplishes what mimosa-live-reload needs in order to have proper access to the dev server.

 # Functionality

 This module is responsible for refreshing your browser assets when they are updated in your codebase.